fennekki/cdparacord/README.markdown

 # cdparacord

-`cdparacord` is a quick and dirty cdparanoia wrapper I wrote because apparently abcde is hot trash and breaks on non-ASCII characters.
+`cdparacord` is a wrapper for cdparanoia and LAME that rips, encodes and tags the tracks off a CD, and can use MusicBrainz to automatically populate the tags.

+It is, however, probably not very useful if you don't share my goals in using it (see below).

 ## Requirements

-`cdparacord` requires you to have installed `lame` (the LAME MP3 encoder executable), `libdiscid` (for detecting the disc ID of the CD in the drive) and `cdparanoia` itself.
-The `cdparanoia` and `lame` binaries are searched for at at runtime by going through the `PATH` environment variable - if your copies of these binaries are not called exactly the names I use here, you will have to modify cdparacord to search for the correct filenames.
-The `libdiscid` library is not explicitly checked for and need only be  somewhere your OS linker can find it.
+`cdparacord` requires LAME (for encoding), libdiscid (for reading disc ids for MusicBrainz), and cdparanoia (for the actual ripping).

+The `cdparanoia` and `lame` executables need to be in your `$PATH`, and `libdiscid.so` needs to be somewhere your linker can find it.
+Installing the relevant packages via your package manager will do this just fine but if you eg. have LAME in a non-standard location you will want to set `$PATH` before running cdparacord.

-There are no version checks built into `cdparacord`; If a specific version of `lame`, `libdiscid` or `cdparanoia` causes it to malfunction, please file a bug.
+There are no version checks built into `cdparacord`; If a specific version of LAME, libdiscid or cdparanoia causes it to malfunction, please file a bug.

+## Weird design choices

+The software hardcodes my preferences for things like directory and file names (`~/Music/Artist/Album/01 - Track.mp3`), LAME quality (`-V2`), how to replace "special" characters in filenames, the use of vim as the text editor and that albums that are single-artist shouldn't have the album artist tag.
+These are not bugs, though they could be made configurable.

+## Known issues

+`cdparacord` might tell you you're missing libdiscid if a CD is not inserted in your drive.
+This would be an easy fix but I keep forgetting to fix it.

+If something fails after entering disc information in a text editor, you lose the data you inputted.
+You can manually save it elsewhere to mitigate.

+The existence of cdparanoia is checked relatively late.